Ukraine and Russia: What you need to know right now

 * An EU summit on Monday and Tuesday could see divisions between members who want to take a hard line against Russia and those calling for a ceasefire.

-(Compiled by Grant McCool and William Mallard)
+(Compiled by Jonathan Oatis and William Mallard)